jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 and that anything dishonourable would be repugnant to her.”
 “Have you her photograph?”

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 154

 “I brought this with me.”
 He opened a locket and showed us the full face of a very lovely woman.
 It was not a photograph but an ivory miniature, and the artist had brought out the full effect of the lustrous black hair, the large dark eyes, and